matus-kocik/django-template/README.md

     - Use `requirements.txt` if deploying to platforms that don't support Poetry.
     - Keep your `requirements.txt` updated whenever you add or update dependencies in `pyproject.toml`.

+8. (Optional) Set up VS Code configuration:

+    If you’re using Visual Studio Code, you can set up recommended settings for formatting, linting, and debugging.

+    See the [Optional: VS Code Settings](#optional-vs-code-settings) section for more details.

 ## 🧪 Running Tests

 To run all tests in the project, use: